bernardjezua/QSPS/README.md

-# cmsc150project
+# QSI and Polynomial Regression Solver
-cmsc 150 project with incomplete simplex functionality
+A simple R project with incomplete simplex functionality.

+## How to use: